dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 selector for this subscription, and must be valid according to this eventType selector JSON Schema.

-For example, to subscribe `metronome` events with the default message every two seconds to the `events/channels/pf_B1dEed98IVKqc9BNa-w` channel, the client issues a POST request to `events/channels/pf_B1dEed98IVKqc9BNa-w/subscriptions/metronome` with
+For example, to subscribe to `metronome` events with the default message every two seconds to the `events/channels/pf_B1dEed98IVKqc9BNa-w` channel, the client issues a POST request to `events/channels/pf_B1dEed98IVKqc9BNa-w/subscriptions/metronome` with